matthewfieger/matthewfieger.github.io/_posts/2014-06-13-pub-sub-in-meteor.markdown

 	// On the client
 	Meteor.subscribe('comments')

-This pattern only publishes documents whose 'projectId' value matches a role that is assigned to the client:
+This pattern only publishes documents whose `projectId` value matches a role that is assigned to the client:

 	// On the server
 	  Meteor.publish('comments', function () {